backstrokeapp/server/README.md

    your upstream changes.
 3. They accept Backstroke's pull request, and you merge in their code.

-### Advanced Usage
+## Advanced Usage
 - `upstream`: A string following the format `user/repo` corresponding to a custom upstream to merge from into a fork.
-For example, adding a webhook on a fork with `http://backstroke.us/?upstream=foo/upstream` will create pull requests (on the fork) that merge in new changes from the custom upstream (`foo/upstream`).
+For example, adding a webhook on a fork with `http://backstroke.us/?upstream=foo/upstream` will create a pull request (on the fork) that merge in new changes from the custom upstream (`foo/upstream`).

 ## FAQ
 - **I don't see any pull requests on the upstream....**: Pull requests are